MattMS/mattms.github.io/README.md

 ### Shelp

 [Shelp](https://github.com/MattMS/shelp#shell-help) is a Node.js app for
-printing examples of Linux commands.
+viewing examples of Linux commands.

 ## Configurations

-Discover how I bend various pieces of software to my will.
+Be amazed at how I bend various pieces of software to my will.

 ### Fish

 I'm not a big fan of the command line, but
-[Fish shell](http://fishshell.com/) is the nicest I've used so far.
+[Fish shell](http://fishshell.com/) is the pretty neat.

 [My Fish configuration](https://github.com/MattMS/my-fish-config)
 is pretty basic, which I'll credit to Fish being great to begin with.